Become a councillor

 If you would like to know more about being a councillor for the City and County of Swansea and its services you could attend one of our public committee meetings or speak informally to one of the current Councillors or political groups.

-The next local government Elections and voting will be in May 2017.
+The next local government Elections will be in May 2022.

 To be elected as a councillor you must be: